 Sourcing the right talent will make the difference in making your number this year and beyond.
 Most sales forces find 20% of the sales team produces 80% of the revenue.
 Something is wrong.
 Sourcing is one piece of the equation that needs to be fixed, and the reference check is a major culprit.
 Simply performing references checks is the equivalent of leaving the putt short on the green.
-For a comprehensive list of talent emerging best practices, review the People Plan phase starting on page 285 of the latest workbook.
+Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.

 Reference “checks” are a waste of time.
 “Checks” usually consist of your HR team calling someone from the candidate’s HR team.
 Some of the following typically happens: